Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Introduction

-In summary, our work brings the following contributions: \begin{itemize} \item A novel framework to build Learnable Game Engines from annotated monocular videos.
-It supports detailed rendering of high-resolution, high-frame rate videos of scenes with articulated objects from arbitrary viewpoints.
-It can generate fine-grained actions specified by text prompts, model opponents, and perform goal-driven generation of complex action sequences.
-As far as we are aware, no existing work provides this set of capabilities under comparable data assumptions. \item A synthesis model, based on a compositional NeRF, producing videos at the original frame rate and doubling the output resolution with respect to \cite{Menapace2022PlayableEnvironments}. \item An animation model, based on a text-conditioned diffusion model with a masked training procedure, which is key to support complex game logic, object interactions, game AI, and understanding fine-grained actions.
+In summary, our work brings the following contributions: \begin{itemize} \item A framework for the creation of Promptable Game Models.
+It supports detailed offline rendering of high-resolution, high-frame rate videos of scenes with articulated objects from controllable viewpoints.
+It can generate actions specified by detailed text prompts, model opponents, and perform goal-driven generation of complex action sequences.
+As far as we are aware, no existing work provides this set of capabilities under comparable data assumptions. \item A synthesis model, based on a compositional NeRF backed by an efficient plane- and voxel-based object representation that operates without upsampling.
+With respect to the upsampler-based approach of \cite{Menapace2022PlayableEnvironments}, it doubles the output resolution, can synthesize small objects and does not present checkerboard upsampling artifacts. \item An animation model, based on a text-conditioned diffusion model with a masked training procedure, which is key to supporting complex game dynamics, object interactions, game AI, and understanding detailed actions.
 It unlocks applications currently out of reach of state-of-the-art neural video game simulators (see Sec.~\ref{sec:applications}). \item A large-scale 15h Tennis and a 1h Minecraft video datasets with camera calibration, 3D player poses, 3D ball localization, and detailed text captions. \end{itemize}